-In Tongori and Deguessa sites, IOM is implementing IOM is developing a referral system for protection cases, including persons with disabilities, in close MHPSS activities in these sites include support site committees, group and individual counselling sessions, recreational activities, sensitization sessions on PSEA for residents and humanitarian actors, and on a case-by-case basis.
-Across both sites, over 37,000 individuals are benefitting from Protection and MHPSS services from IOM and partners.
-IOM's Migrant Protection Assistance programme is also continuing to identify third-country nationals (TCNs) from countries including South Sudan, Ethiopia, Sierra Leone, Nigeria, Niger, and Cameroon who were previously residing in Sudan, have been displaced to countries.
-IOM has so far assisted 39 TCNs in travelling home through consular and movement support and is hosting 127 TCNs awaiting onward travel in its N'Djamena transit centre.
+In Tongori and Deguessa sites, IOM is implementing resilience of displaced communities.
+In both sites IOM is developing a referral system for protection cases, including persons with disabilities, in close MHPSS activities in these sites include support site committees, group and individual counselling sessions, recreational activities, sensitization sessions on PSEA for residents and humanitarian actors, and on a case-by-case basis.
+Across both sites, over and MHPSS services from IOM and partners.
+IOM's Migrant Protection Assistance programme is also continuing to identify third-country nationals (TCNs) from countries including South Sudan, Ethiopia, Sierra Leone, Nigeria, Niger, and Cameroon who were eastern Chad, and wish to return to their home countries.
+IOM has so far assisted 39 TCNs in support and is hosting 127 TCNs awaiting onward travel in its N'Djamena transit centre.